Grizzlies rely on 3s to shoot down Timberwolves

 Dillon Brooks and Jae Crowder combined to make nine 3-pointers, and a big fourth quarter from Ja Morant powered the host Memphis Grizzlies past the Minnesota Timberwolves 137-121 on Wednesday.
 Memphis snapped a three-game losing skid in a game it led virtually wire to wire.
 A season-high 37-point first quarter set the Grizzlies on their way.

-Minnesota stayed within striking distance despite trailing, paced by Andrew Wiggins' 30 points.
+Minnesota stayed within striking distance much of the game paced by Andrew Wiggins' 30 points.
 Karl-Anthony Towns recorded a double-double (25 points, 13 rebounds) in his return from a two-game suspension.
-The Timberwolves were within seven points late in the fourth quarter, but Brooks knocked down his fifth 3-pointer of the night to extend the lead to double-digits.
+The Timberwolves were within seven points late in the fourth quarter, but a floating bank shot by Morant extended the Grizzlies' lead to double-digits with 3:48 to play.
 It never dipped into single figures again.

-The Grizzlies also got 18 points from Crowder, who was 4-of-6 from behind the 3-point line; and a double-double from Jonas Valanciunas.
-He finished with 10 points and a game-high 14 rebounds.
-Rookie Brandon Clarke returned to a reserve role after making his first career start in Memphis previous game.
-But with Jaren Jackson Jr. going 0-for-5 from the floor in his return from injury, Clarke had an efficient reserve performance with eight rebounds and 18 points on a perfect 7-for-7 shooting.
+The Grizzlies also got 18 points from Crowder, who was 4-of-6 from behind the 3-point line.
+And Jonas Valanciunas finished with 10 points and a game-high 14 rebounds.
+Rookie Brandon Clarke returned to a reserve role after making his first career start in Memphis' previous game.
+But with Jaren Jackson Jr. going 0-for-5 from the floor in his return from injury, Clarke had an efficient reserve performance with eight rebounds and 18 points on perfect 7-for-7 shooting.

 Memphis outscored Minnesota with 52 bench points to the Timberwolves' 31.
 Treveon Graham led the Minnesota reserves with 10 points.
 Rookie Jarrett Culver scored 15 points and Robert Covington added 13 in the losing effort.